awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 If you must delete an asymmetric CMK with a key usage of `ENCRYPT_DECRYPT`, use your CloudTrail Log entries to determine whether the public key has been downloaded and shared\.
 If it has, verify that the public key is not being used outside of AWS KMS\.
 Then, consider [disabling the CMK](enabling-keys.md) instead of deleting it\.

-### How Deleting Customer Master Keys Affects AWS Services Integrated With AWS KMS<a name="deleting-keys-how-it-affects-aws-services-integrated-with-kms"></a>
+### How deleting customer master keys affects AWS services integrated with AWS KMS<a name="deleting-keys-how-it-affects-aws-services-integrated-with-kms"></a>

 Several AWS services integrate with AWS KMS to protect your data\.
 Some of these services, such as [Amazon EBS](https://docs.aws.amazon.com/kms/latest/developerguide/services-ebs.html) and [Amazon Redshift](https://docs.aws.amazon.com/kms/latest/developerguide/services-redshift.html), use a [customer master key](concepts.md#master_keys) \(CMK\) in AWS KMS to generate a [data key](concepts.md#data-keys) and then use the data key to encrypt your data\.
 These plaintext data keys persist in memory as long as the data they are protecting is actively in use\.